On the Enumeration Complexity of Unions of Conjunctive Queries: Upper Bounds via Union Extensions

-\begin{proof} $\calA'$ simulates $\calA$ and maintains a lookup table and a queue that are initialized as empty.
+We describe an algorithm $\calA'$ that simulates $\calA$, stores all generated results to prevent duplicates and holds back generated results to regularize the delay. $\calA'$ maintains a lookup table containing the results that $\calA$ generated and a queue containing those that were not yet printed.
+Both are initialized as empty. $\calA'$ calls $\calA$.
 When $\calA$ returns a result, $\calA'$ checks the lookup table to determine whether it was found before.
-If it was not, the result is added to both the lookup table and the queue. $\calA'$ first performs $np(x)$ computation steps, and then after every $md(x)$ computation steps, it outputs a result from the queue. $\calA'$ returns its $i$th result after $np(x)+imd(x)$ computation steps.
-At this time, $\calA$ produced at least $mi$ results, which form at least $i$ unique results, so the queue is never empty when accessed.
-When it is done simulating $\calA'$, $\calA$ outputs all remaining results in the queue. $\calA'$ outputs all results of $\calA$ with no duplicates since every result enters the queue exactly once. \end{proof}
+If it was not, the result is added to both the lookup table and the queue.
+Otherwise, it is ignored.
+Since $\calA$ runs in linear partial time, there exists a constant $c$ such that the $n$th answer to $\calA$ is obtained after $c(|x|+n)$ operations. $\calA'$ first performs $c|x|$ computation steps, and then after every $cd$ computation steps, it outputs a result from the queue.
+The queue is never empty when used: $\calA'$ returns its $i$th result after $c|x|+(cd)i = c(|x|+di)$ computation steps; At this time, $\calA$ produced at least $di$ results, which contain at least $i$ unique results.
+When it is done simulating $\calA'$, $\calA$ outputs all remaining results in the queue.
+By definition, $\calA'$ operates with linear preprocessing time and constant delay.
+It outputs all results of $\calA$ with no duplicates since, due to the lookup table, every result enters the queue exactly once. \end{proof}

-A direct consequence of Lemma~\ref{lemma:cheaters} is that to show that a problem is in $\DelayClin$, it suffices to find an algorithm for this problem where the delay is usually constant, but it may be linear a constant number of times, and the number of times every result is produced is bound by a constant.
+The Cheater's Lemma formalizes how much we are allowed to ``cheat'' in order to show that a problem can be solved with linear preprocessing and constant delay by only showing an algorithm with relaxed requirements.
+To show that a problem is in $\DelayClin$, it suffices to find an algorithm for this problem where the delay is usually constant, but it may be linear a constant number of times, and the number of times every result is produced is bounded by a constant.
+The allowed linear delay is not only with respect to the input, but also with respect to the already produced answers.